¿Dónde está Sombra?

 See ya later

 Using the translocator, Sombra can teleport.
-For 15 seconds after throwing out the beacon, as Sombra, you can teleport to that location.
-The beacon will stay in place for 15 seconds, and it’s another six seconds before it’s usable again.
+The beacon will stay in place for an unlimited duration and can be manually destroyed using the interact key.
+It has a six-second cooldown, though.
 The beacon doesn’t need to have landed to be used, which will allow you to drop into fights from interesting angles.
-Be careful doing that, though—you’ll want to make sure your teammates are around for support.
+Be careful doing that, though.
+You’ll want to make sure your teammates are around for support.
 Sombra’s squishy.
 She’ll go down fast without help.

 ¡Apagando las luces!